cherubino

 Assessment criteria of behaviors

-The student’s behaviour will be evaluated through the group discussions driven by the teacher during the course.
+The student’s behavior will be evaluated through the group discussions driven by the teacher during the course.

 Prerequisites